Hadymohammed/OnlineStoreAPI/README.md

 # OnlineStoreAPI
 Practicing on RESTFUL API &amp; Postgres DB
+## Connect to postgres
+- connect to the default postgres database as the server's root user: psqL -U postgres'
+- In psql run the following to create a user : CREATE USER Admin WITH PASSWORD '12345678';
+- In psql run the following to create the dev and test database : CREATE DATABASE onlineStore; CREATE DATABASE onlineStore_test;
+- Connect to the databases and grant all privileges : '\c onlineStore' ,  'GRANT ALL PRIVILEGES ON DATABASE onlineStore TO admin;'
+- Grant for test database - '\c onlineStore_test' , 'GRANT ALL PRIVILEGES ON DATABASE onlineStore_test TO admin;'

 ## How to start
 - install package dependencies => npm install
 - add .env file to the root directory following .env.example format